ufukty/gonfique/README.md

 ```

 > [!IMPORTANT]
 > Installing the latest version in `main` branch is not suggested as it is used for active development.
-Use [version flags](tags) as shown above for stable versions or download compiled binaries from [Releases](releases).
+Use [version tags](https://github.com/ufukty/gonfique/tags) as shown above for stable versions or download compiled binaries from [Releases](https://github.com/ufukty/gonfique/releases).

 ```sh
 gonfique -h